culibraries/folio/docs/apps/circulation.md

 1. In *Actions* dropdown select "mark as missing"

 Date can be recorded by adding an item note using *Edit* function in the **Action** dropdown menu

+## Renew all of a users open loans

+In the `Users` app

+1. Enter identifier (patron, name, barcode, etc.) in search box
+1. Clink on **Patron Account** to open pane with user info
+1. Expand **Loans** menu
+1. Click on **open loans** (opens a new window)
+1. Click box next to *item title* to select all items If only certain items need to be renewed deselect those items
+1. Click **Renew**

+## Cancelling hold due to item not being on shelf

+In the `Users` app

+1. Enter identifier (name, barcode, etc. in search box)
+1. Click **Patron Account** to open new pane
+1. Expand *Requests* menu in patron account
+1. Click *Open Requests* to open new window
+1. Locate and click on request to be cancelled
+1. Open **Actions** drop down and select *Cancel Request*
+1. Select *Item not Available* as cancellation reason

+This does not mark item as unavialable in system.
+This needs to be marked in item record